 Master of Management (2017) alum Maria Thattil works in talent acquisition in the State government, is a vibrant social media creator with 70,000 followers and has just been named Miss Universe Australia.

-Like many successful business people, Maria reflects on her 20-year-old-self’s vision of life, career and success and things are looking very different.
+Like many successful business people, Maria reflects on her 20-year-old-self’s vision of life, career and success, and things are looking very different.
 What has remained constant is Maria’s commitment to her values and her passionate pursuit of equality and empowerment; values that will be central as she represents Australia in the Miss Universe pageant next year.

-We caught up with Maria to discuss career, life and being in the spotlight.
+I caught up with Maria to discuss career, life and being in the spotlight.